xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ### XML parsing in GDB

-Some advanced GDB servers, like the one provided by SEGGER J-Link, are capable of passing an XML with the target capabilities to the GDB client.
+Some advanced GDB servers, like the one provided with SEGGER J-Link, are capable of passing an XML with the target capabilities to the GDB client.
 For unknown reasons, the Arm toolchain distribution came without XML parsing support.
-The xPack distribution brings back support for XM parsing and full integration with the SEGGER J-Link GDB server.
+The xPack distribution brings back support for XML parsing and full integration with the SEGGER J-Link GDB server.

 ### Python